-Security – you understand we take a £100 security deposit per service you sign up for.
+Security – you understand we take a £250+VAT security deposit.
 This deposit stays on your account unless you leave us, after which it will be returned to you in full on your last day with us (minus any Pay Per Results PR fees you might owe).
 This may be delayed if there are any articles pending publication – in which case, that fee will be held and the remainder returned to you.

 We’re jealous – you understand that you can’t work with another PR agency whilst you’re in our partnership.
 We’ll consider this a rule break and may choose to offboard you from the partnership.
 If you have worked with an agency historically, we’ll need to be made aware of any pending articles and/or ongoing journalist conversations, so we can discount from these also.

 Backlinks – backlinks are delicious – they aid SEO in a big way (and that’s why some SEO companies charge thousands for just a single link).
-If you tell us you want backlinks, we’ll work away at getting as many online pieces for you as we can (and ask journalists for backlinks, both before the article is published and afterwards if a backlink wasn’t included).
+If you tell us you want backlinks, we’ll work away at getting as many online pieces (that tick off your other goals – be it Brand Awareness, Credibility or both) for you as we can (and ask journalists for backlinks, both before the article is published and afterwards if a backlink wasn’t included).
 However, we can’t guarantee backlinks for you (most journalists can’t guarantee them either as it’s the Editor’s final sign-off).
 But the good news is we usually do get backlinks and on the rare times you don’t get one (looking at your articles from us as a whole) you’d still have plenty of online articles with links for your buck!